wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <img src="/images/maze-box1.png" alt="6x6 box with unfilled, wall, passage legend">

 Very nice!
-We can see the starting and ending locations (passages) at (y=0, x=1) and (y=5, x=4).
+We can see the starting and ending locations at (y=0, x=1) and (y=5, x=4).

 ## Lay of the land

-Instead of hard-coding them we can find the starting and ending locations using numpy's `array.where` method:
+Instead of hard-coding the starting location and ending locations we can find them using numpy's `array.where` method:

 ```python